aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 {% include_relative assets/img/map_t_movies_per_country.html %}

-Again, we see that the US and India dominate with respect to the the number of terrorism-movies produced.
+Again, we see that the US and India dominate with respect to the number of terrorism-movies produced.

 Alright, now that we've got to know our data a little better, it's time to dive into the fiery depths of analysis!
 First up: the Popularity Analysis.